 An adorable lined Christmas stocking is so easy to make and you can keep it to use for years or even gift it with it’s contents to your friends and family.
 Make loads of them for all your special people.
 They look so cute hanging on the Christmas tree or the mantelpiece.
-They are beginner friendly so keep reading and make yours today.
+They are beginner friendly yet the cutest Christmas stockings so keep reading and make yours today.

-If you like to watch a video tutorial then scroll down to the video below the written instructions.
+If you like to watch a video tutorial then there is one of those too!